 Country information for Sweden - Legislation and policy

 The Swedish education system is decentralised and managed by overall goals and rules.
-All decisions concerning the implementation of the Education Act and the curriculum are taken within the local self-government of the municipalities.
+All decisions concerning the implementation of the Education Act and the curriculum are made within the local self-governing municipalities.
 There is therefore great variation among the municipalities.
 (Source: IECE Country Survey Questionnaire, p.
 16)

-The basic principle guiding all Swedish education, from childcare to the transition period, is access to equivalent education for all, according to the Swedish Education Act (Skollagen 2010:800, 4 §).
-This means that pupils in need of special support should not be treated or defined as a group that is any different from other pupils and their rights are not stated separately.
-The obligation for schools to attend to all pupils’ needs is, however, emphasised.
+According to the Swedish Education Act (Skollagen 2010:800, 4 §), the basic principle guiding all Swedish education, from childcare to the transition period, is access to equivalent education for all.
+This means that pupils in need of special support should not be treated differently or defined as a group that is any different from other pupils.
+Their rights are not stated separately, but the obligation for schools to attend to all pupils’ needs is emphasised.
 Social services, schools and healthcare are obliged to collaborate for children at risk.
-The social services have main responsibility for ensuring that the collaboration comes about (stipulated in the Social Services Act, the Health and Medical Services Act and the Police Act).
+The social services have main responsibility for ensuring that the collaboration is enacted (stipulated in the Social Services Act, the Health and Medical Services Act and the Police Act).
 (Source: IECE Country Survey Questionnaire, p.
 15).

-Children with learning disabilities can attend the compulsory school for pupils with learning disabilities as an alternative to the compulsory school.
-Pupil with deaf or blind can attend the special schools.
-For pupils in need of special support in compulsory school, an action plan of provision must be drawn up.
-The school’s head is responsible for decisions in making an investigation of the needs before setting up the action plan.
-The teachers, in consultation with the learner themselves, their parents and specialist support teachers, usually draw up the plan.
-This plan, which identifies needs and provision to meet them, is continuously evaluated and progress and changes of solutions are possible (Skollagen 2010:800, 9 §).
+Children with learning disabilities can attend compulsory schools for pupils with learning disabilities as an alternative to mainstream compulsory schools.
+Deaf or blind pupils can attend special schools.
+An action plan of provision must be drawn up for pupils in need of special support in compulsory schools.
+The school head is responsible for investigating pupils’ needs before setting up the action plans.
+Teachers usually draw up the plans, in consultation with learners, their parents and specialist support teachers.
+The plans, which identify needs and provisions to meet them, are continuously evaluated.
+Progress and changes of solutions are possible (Skollagen 2010:800, 9 §).

 All pupils have the right to choose their school – whether municipal or independent – as long as the school can demonstrate that it can meet the pupils’ educational needs.

-The curricula for pre-primary, compulsory and upper-secondary education are partly consistent in order to make these activities a homogenous system.
-There is a special curriculum for pupil with learning disabilities.
-The National Agency for Education decides on the syllabuses for the special school and the school for learning disabilities.
+The curricula for pre-primary, compulsory and upper-secondary education are partly consistent in order to make them homogenous.
+There is a special curriculum for pupils with learning disabilities.
+The National Agency for Education decides on the syllabi for special schools and schools for pupils with learning disabilities.

-The curricula state the leading values, tasks and goals for the activities, but do not state the means to reach them.
-The organisation of childcare and school activities is the responsibility of the local authorities and they should therefore ensure the possibilities of reaching the goals and following the curricula.
-The pedagogical staff of each unit is responsible for the pedagogical means and specific organisation of the operation.
+The curricula state the leading values, tasks and goals for the activities, but do not state how to reach them.
+The organisation of childcare and school activities is the responsibility of the local authorities who should therefore ensure learners and schools can reach the goals and follow the curricula.
+Pedagogical staff in each unit are responsible for the pedagogical means and specific organisation of the operation.